 It was no surprise to me to hear that Toronto has been named one of the top destinations to visit in 2019 by NatGeo.
-It's one of my favourite places in the world because it's so multicultural and can be very budget friendly.
-I love how you can visit Little Italy in the morning, Little India in the afternoon and end your day in Korea Town.
-It's like traveling the world in a day!
-How many times has someone showed you how to travel the world in a day with only $100?
+There are almost too many things to do in Toronto and that's why it's one of my favourite places in the world.
+Toronto is so multicultural and can be very budget friendly.
+I love visiting Little Italy in the morning, Little India in the afternoon and wrapping up a day of exploration in Korea Town.
+It's like traveling the entire world in a day!
+How many times has someone showed you how to travel the world in a day for only $100?
 Well, Interac challenged me to do just that, and I think I did a pretty good job.
-Here's how you can do Toronto in a day on a budget as little as $100.
+Here are the best things to do in Toronto with one day and a budget as little as $100.

 How to Do Toronto in a Day on a Budget